AdobeDocs/campaign-classic.en/help/installation/using/configure-delivery-settings.md

 >[!IMPORTANT]
 >
->This operating mode implies serious limitations on deliveries, as it can greatly reduce the throughput because of the relay server intrinsic performances (latency, bandwith...).
+>This operating mode implies serious limitations on deliveries, as it can greatly reduce the throughput because of the relay server intrinsic performances (latency, bandwidth...).
 Moreover, the capacity to qualify synchronous delivery errors (detected by analyzing SMTP traffic) will be limited, and the sending will not be possible if the relay server is not available.

 ## MTA child processes {#mta-child-processes}